Inspiration

 Multi-character group scenes — Chat with 2+ characters simultaneously in the same conversation, where they interact with each other and with you.
 The hardest AI prompting challenge in the app, but the most immersive feature imaginable.

-AI character consistency memory — Tracking what each character has said and done across all conversations and scenes to prevent contradictions.
-Cassian shouldn't act surprised about the pendant in Chapter 3 if he already discussed it in Chapter 2.
+AI character consistency memory — Tracking what each character has said and done across all conversations and scenes to prevent contradictions across long story arcs.

 Shareable character cards — Export any character as a beautiful, Instagram-story-sized image card showing their portrait, name, role, key relationships, and a signature quote.
 Daydreamers already make these in Canva — Lorekeeper should generate them automatically.